Repeated sampling of different individuals within the same clusters to improve precision of longitudinal estimators: the DISC design: Analytic variance comparison between RCS and DISC designs

 Under this model, it can be shown that under the RCS design, assuming the population of clusters is sufficiently large, the variance of $\hat{\delta}_\text{RCS}$ is given by

 Under the DISC design, the variance of $\hat{\delta}_\text{DISC}$ is given by

 See Appendix \ref{appx_var_calc} for a derivation of these results.

 Considering the ratio of variances between the two designs can be informative.
 For a fixed sample size $n$, the variance of the treatment effect estimator in the RCS design relative to the DISC design is given by $1 + m\tau^2/\sigma^2$.
-It can also be helpful to write this ratio as a function of the intraclass correlation coefficient (ICC), defined as $\rho \equiv \tau^2 / (\tau^2+\sigma^2)$, a measure commonly used to quantify the proportion of the total variance of an outcome variable of interest that is due to cluster effects.
-The ICC is a common input of power formulas for cluster randomised trials \citep{hemming2020tutorial} as well as observational designs; \cite{korevaar2021intra} show that ICC values in the range of 0.02 to 0.1 are commonly encountered in cluster randomised trials, although this value is highly context-dependent.
+It can also be helpful to write this ratio as a function of the intraclass correlation coefficient (ICC), defined as $\rho \equiv \tau^2 / (\tau^2+\sigma^2)$, a measure commonly used to quantify the proportion of the total variance of an outcome variable of interest due to cluster effects.
+The ICC is a common input of power formulas for CRTs \citep{hemming2020tutorial} as well as observational designs; \cite{korevaar2021intra} show that ICC values in the range of 0.02 to 0.1 are commonly encountered in CRTs, although this value is highly context-dependent.
 As a function of $\rho$, the ratio equals $1+m\rho/(1-\rho)$.
 In Figure \ref{analytical_variance_figure} we plot $\text{Var}\left(\hat{\delta}_\text{RCS}\right)$ and $\text{Var}\left(\hat{\delta}_\text{DISC}\right)$ as a function of $\rho$ for a fixed value of $n$ and several values of $m$; the residual standard deviation $\sigma^2$ is scaled such that $\text{Var}\left(\hat{\delta}_\text{DISC}\right)=1$, which implies that $\text{Var}\left(\hat{\delta}_\text{RCS}\right)$ is equivalent to the ratio of variances between the two designs.

-From Figure \ref{analytical_variance_figure}, we see that, as expected, the variance in the DISC design does not depend on the ICC.
+In Figure \ref{analytical_variance_figure}, we see that, as expected, the variance in the DISC design does not depend on the ICC.
 Conversely, the variance in the RCS design can become extremely high relative to the variance in the DISC design for higher ICC values.
 For example, for a design in which 40 clusters and 25 individuals per cluster are sampled (for a total sample size of n=1,000), the variance of the treatment effect estimator is 2.3 times higher in the RCS design for an ICC of 0.05, 3.8 times higher for an ICC of 0.1, and 7.3 times higher for an ICC of 0.2.